astraw/bui-backend/bui-demo/README.md

     # Use JS frontend, files served from filesystem for frontend development:
     cargo run --no-default-features --features "serve_files frontend_js"

-    # or

-    # Use Elm frontend, files served from filesystem for frontend development:
-    # The following line requires building the Elm frontend (see below).
-    cargo run --no-default-features --features "serve_files frontend_elm"

-    # or

-    # Use Elm frontend, all files bundled into executable:
-    # The following line requires building the Elm frontend (see below).
-    cargo run --no-default-features --features "bundle_files frontend_elm"

-## Building the Elm frontend

-    cd frontend_elm && make

 ## Building the Rust stdweb frontend